Year 1 - Semester 1

 2

-You will be introduced to the day-to-day activities involved in managing clients, patients and their medical files within a veterinary clinic setting.
+You will be introduced to the day-to-day activities involved in managing clients, patients, and medical records within a veterinary clinic setting.
 You will also be introduced to front office management and a veterinary software program.

 Credit Units: 2